JMencius/LongBow/README.md

 Usage: ./nagp -i <fastq input path> -r <reference genome input path> [options]

-Options:
+Options: <br>
-Mandatory Options:
+Mandatory Options: <br>
-  -r, --ref      Path to reference genome in fasta format -i, --input    Path to the input combined fastq file
+  -r, --ref      Path to reference genome in fasta format <br>
+  -i, --input    Path to the input combined fastq file <br>

-Other Options:
+Other Options: <br>
-  -n, --numbers    Numbers of sequences to be sampled [DEFAULT 1000] -a, --all        Use all the sequences in the input files -t, --threads  How many CPU threads to use [DEFAULT 12] -h, --help       Display this help and exit
+  -n, --numbers    Numbers of sequences to be sampled [DEFAULT 1000] <br>
+  -a, --all        Use all the sequences in the input files <br>
+  -t, --threads  How many CPU threads to use [DEFAULT 12] <br>
+  -h, --help       Display this help and exit <br>
-  -v, --version    Print nagp version info
+  -v, --version    Print nagp version info <br>

 ## Features